 Propagate Sweet Potato Vine

 Propagate Sweet potato vine (ipomoea batatas) to easily get more of this fabulous foliage plant.
-There are many varieties and colors to choose from.
-You can also overwinter Sweet Potato vine from cuttings.

 Ornamental Sweet potato vine is easy to propagate from cuttings.
-Not only can you get more plants throughout the summer but you can overwinter cuttings.
-By doing so you can have plenty next season without spending more money.
-Sweet potato vine makes a beautiful houseplant, in winter or year-round.
+Not only can you get more sweet potato plants throughout the summer but you can overwinter cuttings in a sunny windowsill.

 My favorite ornamental Sweet Potato vines are Margeurite and Sweet Caroline.
 The chartreuse color, large heart-shaped leaves, and vigorous growth make them both winners in my book.
-I do have other varieties that I enjoy growing as well and will share some photos of those here too.

 Related: Planting Sweet Potato vines in White Metal Tubs